BibianaBalBar/Inventory-Manager/README.md

 # Inventory Manager

-## MERN Webapp, build with React.js, Mongo.db database, Express and Node.js.
+## MERN WebApp, build with React.js, Mongo.db database, Express and Node.js.

 Keep track of your store Inventory.
 Add, update and delete products.
 Filter products. \
 User and Admin routes.
 Only Admin can create and delete users and view users page.